Rangers vs. Padres Player Props Betting Odds

-You can wager on player prop bet odds for Juan Soto, Marcus Semien and other players on the San Diego Padres and Texas Rangers heading into their matchup at 8:40 PM ET on Saturday at PETCO Park.
+Player prop betting options for Juan Soto, Marcus Semien and others are available in the San Diego Padres-Texas Rangers matchup at PETCO Park on Sunday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!